Abdulaziz-Almisfer/SoS-Machine/README.md

+## SoS Machine

 SoS Machine — Smart Offensive Simulation

-SoS Machine is a focused, no-nonsense tool that scans PowerShell history across Windows users, detects offensive TTPs, and produces a single colorized HTML report that helps red teams, IR, and threat hunters find the real signals fast.

-TL;DR (one-liner)

-SoS Machine turns messy PowerShell history into actionable threat intelligence — fast, local, and read-only.
+Turn raw PowerShell history into actionable threat intelligence.
+Fast, local, read-only, and built for red teams, IR, and threat hunters.

-Quick pitch (short LinkedIn / tweet)
+TL;DR

-SoS Machine: fast post-exploitation intelligence from PowerShell history.
-Scans all users, detects C2/cradles/AD enumeration/persistence, and exports a colorized HTML report.
-No external deps — just run it and get the signal, not noise.
+SoS Machine scans PowerShell PSReadLine history across Windows users, applies a broad TTP-focused ruleset, and produces a single colorized HTML triage report (Critical / High / Medium / Low).
+No agents, no changes to the host — just clear signals, not noise.

-Why it exists

-PowerShell is both attacker favorite and a rich forensic source.
-Humans can't comb through thousands of commands quickly; SoS Machine automates detection of meaningful TTPs (C2 frameworks, encoded payloads, AD tools, credential theft, persistence, AV tampering) and shows the results in one clear report.
-It’s designed for labs, red team post-checks, and first-pass triage during IR.

-Key features
+Key Features

-✔️ Scans PSReadLine history for all users on a Windows host (run as admin for full coverage).
+Scans PSReadLine history for all users on a host (run as Administrator for full coverage).

-✔️ Large, practical rule set for TTPs: encoded commands, IEX cradles, PowerView/SharpHound, Mimikatz indicators, persistence patterns, AV tampering, download/exfil patterns, and more.

-✔️ Single HTML report with colorized severity (Critical / High / Medium / Low) and matched rule explanations.
+Large practical ruleset covering common offensive TTPs:

+execution & obfuscation, download cradles, AD enumeration, credential theft, persistence, AV tampering, lateral movement, shellcode indicators, and more.

+Produces a single HTML report with:

+summary, findings (colored by severity), and a full command list for context.

-✔️ Read-only: the tool does not change system config or install agents.
+Read-only: does not change system configuration or install components.

-✔️ Zero external dependencies (pure Python) — portable and simple to run.
+Zero external dependencies (pure Python), portable and easy to run.

-Example usage
+Why SoS Machine

+PowerShell is both an attacker’s favorite and a rich forensic source.
+Humans can’t efficiently triage thousands of shell commands.
+SoS Machine automates that first-pass triage: it highlights the suspicious commands and explains why they matter so you can prioritize follow-up (Sysmon, memory capture, imaging).

+Usage

-Place SoS_Machine.py on the host (or on a management box that can reach the host).
+Place the script on the target or a management box that can access the target.

-Run PowerShell as Administrator (for full user coverage) and execute:
+Run PowerShell as Administrator (for full user coverage).

+Execute:

 python SoS_Machine.py